Isotretinoin: Pharmacokinetics and pharmacodynamics

-Oral isotretinoin is best absorbed when taken with a high-fat meal, because it has a high level of lipophilicity.
+Oral isotretinoin is best absorbed when taken with a high-fat meal because it has a high level of lipophilicity.
 The efficacy of isotretinoin doubles when taken after a high-fat meal compared to when taken without food.
 Due to isotretinoin's molecular relationship to vitamin A, it should not be taken with vitamin A supplements due to the danger of toxicity through cumulative overdosing.
 Accutane also negatively interacts with tetracycline, another class of acne drug, and with micro-dosed ('mini-pill') progesterone preparations, norethisterone/ethinylestradiol ('OrthoNovum 7/7/7'), St. John's Wort, phenytoin, and systemic corticosteroids.

 Isotretinoin is primarily (99.9%) bound to plasma proteins, mostly albumin.
 Three metabolites of isotretinoin are detectable in human plasma after oral administration: 4-oxo-isotretinoin, retinoid acid (tretinoin), and 4-oxo-retinoic acid (4-oxo-tretinoin).
 Isotretinoin also oxidizes, irreversibly, to 4-oxo-isotretinoin—which forms its geometric isomer 4-oxo-tretinoin.
-After an orally-administered, 80 mg dose of liquid suspension 14C-isotretinoin, 14C-activity in blood declines with a half-life of 90 hours.
+After an orally administered 80 mg dose of liquid suspension 14C-isotretinoin, 14C-activity in blood declines with a half-life of 90 hours.
 The metabolites of isotretinoin and its conjugates are then excreted in the subject's urine and faeces in relatively equal amounts.
 After a single, 80 mg oral dose of Isotretinoin to 74 healthy adult subjects under fed conditions, the mean ±SD elimination half-life (t1/2) of isotretinoin and 4-oxo-isotretinoin were 21.0 ± 8.2 hours and 24.0 ± 5.3 hours, respectively.
 After both single and multiple doses, the observed accumulation ratios of isotretinoin ranged from 0.90 to 5.43 in people with cystic acne.

 History

-The compound 13-cis retinoic acid was first studied in the 1960s at Roche Laboratories in Switzerland by Werner Bollag as a treatment for skin cancer.
-Experiments completed in 1971 showed that the compound was likely to be ineffective for cancer but, surprisingly, that it could be useful to treat acne.
-However, they also showed that the compound was likely to cause birth defects, so in light of the events around thalidomide, Roche abandoned the product.
-In 1979, an article was published reporting the drug's effectiveness as a treatment of cystic and conglobate acne on fourteen patients, thirteen of which experienced complete clearing of their disease.
-In clinical trials, subjects were carefully screened to avoid including women who were or might become pregnant.
-Roche's New Drug Application for isotretinoin for the treatment of acne included data showing that the drug caused birth defects in rabbits.
-The FDA approved the application in 1982.